Chantelle Houghton: Celebrity Big Brother 2006 / Ultimate Big Brother 2010

 On 8 January (day four), Big Brother set a task to the group to rate themselves by how famous they thought they were.
 The celebrity they thought was the most famous stood on the No. 1 podium and the person they considered the least famous stood on the No. 11 podium.
 Houghton had to avoid being put in the No. 11 podium to prove she had fooled the real celebrities that she was famous and to stay in the house.
-Houghton survived the task, being chosen to stand on the No. 9 podium, ahead of Samuel Preston and Maggot.
+Houghton survived the task, being chosen to stand on the No. 9 podium, ahead of Samuel Preston and Maggot, who insisted on placing themselves last (they apparently realised she was not in the music business as they were).
 She was then called to the diary room to discuss her identity with Big Brother.
 This was simultaneously shown on a television screen in the lounge, in front of the other housemates.

 Houghton was nominated for eviction on Day 21, but was saved from eviction by the public as the other two nominees (George Galloway and Dennis Rodman) left the house in a double eviction.
 While in the house, Houghton established close bonds with Jodie Marsh and Preston.

 Houghton won the show on 27 January with 56.4% of the public vote, ahead of Michael Barrymore on 22.7%, earning her £25,000 (the celebrities were reportedly paid fees of up to £150,000 each).